This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 I am travelling Interstate, where can I stay?

-Being located in the picturesque tourist area of the Dandenong Ranges, there are many local accommodation options such as B&B’s.
+There is limited on-site shared accommodation available (please contact us for more information).
+There are also many local accommodation options such as B&B’s.
 An Internet search will provide you with many options.
 We also keep a list of pet-friendly local B&B’s that have been recommended to us by previous course participants.